mikemel21/CIS-350-Term-Project/docs/software_requirements_specification.md

 2. Usability
     * The app shall always be available for the user to use at any time.
     * The app shall be accommodating to those with disabilities.
-    * Any animations shall be short enough or look good enough to not make the user annoyed they are watching it.
+    * Any animation shall be as fast as possible unless the animation serves the purpose of looking nice then should be less than 3 seconds.

-    * Buttons shall be big enough for people who are hard of sight to see.
+    * Buttons shall be appropriately labeled too not create user confusion.
-    * Text shall be big enough to be readable but not so small its hard to read.
+    * The application shall be simple to use UX design that does not need instructions/guidelines.

  3. Performance
     * The app shall be able to be used by more than 5 people at a time.